pgxn/meta/spec.md

 to: (security) problems with the distribution, questions about the distribution, or bugs in the distribution.

-A distribution’s original author is usually the contact listed within this field.
+A distribution's original author is usually the contact listed within this field.
 Co-maintainers, successor maintainers, or mailing lists devoted to the distribution may also be listed in addition to or instead of the original author.